rahulreddyp/lettuce-eat-restaurant-application/README.md

 type `npm start` to run the application
 ```

-After the successfull installation and running, You should see the web page running on `http://localhost:3000` with the Main Menu Page Design being displayed
+After the successfull installation and running, You should see the web page running on `http://localhost:3000` with the Main Menu Page Design being displayed.

+To access the admin portal, the credentials are,
+Email : group01@gmail.com
+Password : 12345678

 ## Running the tests